Keibert Ruiz Player Props: Nationals vs. Braves

 Keibert Ruiz At The Plate

-- Ruiz has eight doubles, seven home runs and 14 walks while hitting .238.
+- Ruiz is batting .234 with eight doubles, seven home runs and 15 walks.

-- He has hit a home run in six games this season (12.0%), homering in 3.3% of his trips to the dish.
+- Looking at the 51 games he has played this year, he's hit a long ball in six of them (11.8%), and in 3.3% of his trips to the dish.

-- Ruiz has an RBI in 19 of 50 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 37.3% of his games this year, Ruiz has notched at least one RBI.
+In four of those games (7.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.